szachn-u/ViewR/README.md

 # ViewR

-ViewR is a browser-based tool for NGS data exploration.
+ViewR is a web browser based tool for NGS data exploration.
 It displays images of read coverage across the genome from any "omic" data (RNA-seq, ChIP-seq, etc), along with the corresponding gene annotation.

 #### How It Works